Time-varying Mediation Analysis with Binary Exposure and Single Mediator

 Diagnostic tools for checking the g-computation algorithm are limited.
 However, we should expect the observed outcome trajectory to lie between the predicted values of , , and over time.

-To aid in this evaluation, tvmedg
+To aid in this evaluation, tvmedg provides two

 diagnostic plots: